US Senate Democrats to vote on Supreme Court ethics probe subpoenas

 Lawyers for Leo and Crow in letters to the committee criticized the information requests as lacking a proper legal justification.
 Crow's lawyer proposed turning over a narrower range of information but Democrats rebuffed that offer, according to the panel's Democratic members.

-Democrats were expected to face resistance from the panel's Republican members, who have painted the oversight effort as an attempt to tarnish the Supreme Court after it handed major defeats to liberals in recent years on matters including abortion, gun rights and student debt relief.
+Democrats faced resistance from the panel's Republican members, who have painted the oversight effort as an attempt to tarnish the Supreme Court after it handed major defeats to liberals in recent years on matters including abortion, gun rights and student debt relief.

+"As to the subpoena request, it will be vigorously opposed by everybody over here," Senator Lindsey Graham, the committee's top Republican, said regarding the position of the Republican panel members.
+"I think we're going too far by subpoenaing private citizens."

 The news outlet ProPublica reported this year on Thomas's failure to disclose luxury trips and real estate transactions involving Crow, a Texas businessman.